notofonts/noto-docs/src/descriptions/NotoSansSylotiNagri.md

-Noto Sans Syloti Nagri is a unmodulated (“sans serif”) design for texts in the Syloti Nagri script.
+Noto Sans Syloti Nagri is a unmodulated (“sans serif”) design for texts in the Indic _Syloti Nagri_ script.
 It has multiple weights, contains 87 glyphs, 3 OpenType features, and supports 68 characters.